StevenYeu/sdsc_interview_workshop/README.md

 This repo contains the slides for the workshop.

-It is writting in markdown down.
+It is writtien in markdown down.

 For the best viewing experience, please install this [tool](https://github.com/maaslalani/slides)